Industrial/Organizational Psychology (IO)

 IO 7320.
 Applied Psychometrics.
 3 Semester Hours.

 This course is intended to provide students with a theoretical and practical understanding of survey development and use of measurement instruments.
 Focus will be on measurement instruments used to select and evaluate individuals in industrial, business, government, and academic environments.
-In this class, we will balance the conceptual, in the form of theory and statistical bases, with the applied, in the form of data analysis using SPSS or R and writing about psychometric topics.
+In this class, we will balance the conceptual, in the form of theory and statistical bases, with the applied, in the form of data analysis using statistical software and writing about psychometric topics.

 IO 7361.
 Psychological Factors in Systems Management.
 3 Semester Hours.